Dry Cleaner Regulations

 - Chapter 125 limits to fifteen days the amount of time dry cleaning equipment can operate while awaiting repairs.

-On June 27, 2006, the U.S. Environmental Protection Agency (EPA) promulgated amended the standards for perchloroethylene for dry cleaning facilities.
+On June 27, 2006, the U.S. Environmental Protection Agency (EPA) amended the standards for perchloroethylene for dry cleaning facilities.
 As of July 27, 2008, owners and operators of facilities using perchloroethylene (PERC or PCE) solvents must comply with these requirements and standards:

 - Dry cleaning machines must undergo a monthly leak inspection using a halogenated hydrocarbon leak detector or a PERC gas analyzer when the machines are in operation.
 (Maine 's requirement for weekly perceptible leak checks still applies).